 Where to Extend a Thai Tourist Visa in Chiang Mai

-Visitors can extend a Thai tourist visa in Chiang Mai at the immigration office at the Promenada Mall.
-It labeled as a “One Stop Service” and it’s open from 8:30am to 4:30pm, Monday through Friday excluding Saturday, Sunday, and Thai holidays.
+Visitors can extend a Thai tourist visa in Chiang Mai at the new Provincial Immigration Office, which is located just before the Chiang Mai International Airport.
+It’s open from 8:30 am to 4:30 pm, Monday through Friday excluding Saturday, Sunday, and Thai holidays.

 Passport Photo and Photocopy Services

 The bathroom facilities are also quite nice.
-They are a little ways down from the immigration office but they are clearly marked with signs.
 They are amply stocked with toilet paper and hand soap.

 Tourist Visa Extension Application Process

-Once you’ve arrived at the Chiang Mai Immigration Office, go to the Information Desk outside the glass-enclosed office and grab a TM.7 form.
+Once you’ve arrived at the Chiang Mai Immigration Office, go to the Information Desk and grab a TM.7 form.
 Sit at any of the dozen outdoor tables and fill out the form.
-If you need to, now’s the time to get photocopies of your passport or a passport photo from the PHOTO & COPY shop nearby.
+If you need to, now’s the time to get photocopies of your passport or a passport photo from the shop nearby.

 With passport, completed application, single photo, signed photocopies, and cash in hand, go back to the Information Desk and hand everything over to the representative.
 They will clip the documents together along with a queue number.

-On a slow day, the immigration worker may take your packet inside the building to Thai tourist visa extension desk themselves.
-Otherwise, walk inside with your packet and hand it to the officer at the center desk with the “Tourist Visa Extension” sign above it.
+On a slow day, the immigration worker may take your packet the Thai tourist visa extension desk themselves.
+Otherwise, take your packet and hand it to the officer at the desk with the “Tourist Visa Extension” sign above it.

 Go up to the center desk and have your photo taken.
 Sit back down.
 At this point, you will only have to wait another few minutes for your name to be called for a second time.
 This is when an immigration officer will return a receipt of payment, any change, and your passport with an extension ink stamp inside.
 Double check that you received an extra 30 days before heading out, and that’s it!

-During one visit to the Chiang Mai Immigration at the Promenada Mall, there were hardly any people there.
-We arrived in the afternoon around 2pm and saw only two applicants and it took us around 30 minutes to extend a Thai tourist visa in Chiang Mai.
+There is no need to arrive at 5 am or 6 am to get a good spot in line to extend your Thai tourist visa in Chiang Mai.
+However, processing times do vary.
+During one of our visits, there were hardly any people there.
+We arrived in the afternoon around 2 pm and saw only two applicants and it took us roughly 30 minutes to extend a Thai tourist visa in Chiang Mai.
 On another visit there there many people and it took around two hours.

-What’s your experience extending your tourist visa at the Chiang Mai Immigration Office at the Promenada Mall?
+What’s your experience extending your tourist visa at the Chiang Mai Immigration Office?
 How much better (or worse) was it than other locations?